AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 series.error().valueErrorWidth('6%');
 ```

-<br>Here is the demonstration of this feature on the Scatter Line Chart:
+<br>Here is the simple demonstration of this feature on the Scatter Line Chart:
 {sample}Error\_Chart\_08{sample}

 <br>To change the error color you have to use the following settings: